 Procedures Used to Notify the University Community

 In the event of a situation that poses an immediate threat to members of the campus community, UNCG has various systems in place for communicating information quickly.
 Some or all of these methods of communication may be activated in the event of emergency notification to all or a segment of the university community.
-These methods of communication may include: the university’s homepage, Spartan Alert, social media sites, emails and text messages to cellular devices.
+These methods of communication may include: the university’s homepage, Spartan Safe Mobile Safety App, social media sites, emails and text messages to cellular devices.
 The university will post updates during a critical incident on the Spartan Alert page.
 If the situation warrants, the university will establish a telephone call-in center to communicate with the university community during an emergency situation.

 Safety Message